South India: Health

-All South Indian states rank in the top 10 in institutional delivery in India and life expectancy.
-South India also rates higher in maternal health and reduction infant and child mortality.
-Chennai attracts about 45 percent of health tourists and is known as India's health capital.
+All South Indian states rank in the top ten in institutional delivery in India and life expectancy.
+The region also has a lower infant and child mortality compared to the national average.
+Chennai attracts about 45 percent of health tourists coming to India and is known as India's health capital.
+As of 2017, there are 9,482 public health facilities run by the respective state governments.
+Apart from these, there are 676 AYUSH facilities, 11 defence hospitals, 32 hospitals run by Indian Railways, and 39 hospitals run by state insurance corporations.

-The number of public facilities in South India as of 2018: